-The awardee delivers a public lecture during the Big Dig Celebration of Teaching, Learning, and Research in the Humanities.
+The awardee delivers a public lecture during the Celebrate the Humanities! event in early Fall.
 The lecture will address the general theme of "The Life of the Mind."
 The awardee further receives an honorarium of $2,000.
 A reception after the lecture and a dinner also honors the recipient.

-Dr. Tom Ward receiving the 2018 Nachbahr plaque from Dr. Mark Osteen, Director of the CFH
+Dr. Martha Taylor receiving the 2022 Nachbahr plaque from Dr. Martin Camper, Director of the CFH

 Nominees must be tenured Loyola faculty members in the humanities who have not previously received the award.

 Standards for Nominations

 As the title of the award suggests, it is made in recognition of the recipient's scholarly publications or creative productions; in addition, consideration may be given to other contributions to the humanities such as editing journals, mentoring colleagues, etc. The award is intended to recognize significant achievement over a period of several years at Loyola.